Scott Bessent: Early life

-Bessent was born on August 21, 1962, in Conway, South Carolina, the oldest of three children of Barbara (née McLeod) and Homer Gaston Bessent Jr., a real estate agent.
-His mother married five times and his father went bankrupt after bad real estate investments.
-He is of French Huguenot and Scottish descent.
-He has a younger sister, Paige; his other younger sister, Wyn, died in 2022 after an illness.
-Some journalists have claimed that John Jenrette, a member of the United States House of Representatives convicted of accepting a bribe in the FBI's Abscam sting operation, was Bessent's uncle.
+Scott Kenneth Homer Bessent was born on August 21, 1962, in Conway, South Carolina, to Barbara (née McLeod) and Homer Gaston Bessent Jr. (one of three children acknowledged at the time of Homer's death).
+The Bessent family is of French and Scottish descent, and had a Baptist affiliation at times in its history.
+Scott's father founded and owned one of the Grand Strand's early real estate companies.
+His mother, a local businesswoman, assumed responsibility for that business when Homer was ill for a period in the 1960s.
+Scott's mother married five times, twice to Bessent’s father.
+John Jenrette, a disgraced member of the United States House of Representatives, was Scott Bessent's uncle.

 Bessent had a summer job as a busboy at age 9.
 In 1980, he graduated from North Myrtle Beach High School in Little River, South Carolina.
-He considered attending the United States Naval Academy in Maryland but decided not to as he was unwilling to lie about his sexual orientation.
+He considered attending the United States Naval Academy but decided not to as he was unwilling to lie about his sexual orientation.

-In 1984, Bessent received a Bachelor of Arts degree with a major in political science from Yale University.
-He was on the board of the Yale Daily News, acted as president of Wolf's Head Society, and was treasurer for the class of 1984.
-He was chairman of the 1984 Yale Alumni Fund and an assistant to the director of athletics.
+Bessent graduated from Yale College in 1984 with a Bachelor of Arts degree with a major in political science.
+He was on the board of the Yale Daily News, acted as president of the Wolf's Head Society, and was the class treasurer.
+He also chaired the 1984 Yale Alumni Fund and was an assistant to the director of athletics.
+As an undergraduate, Bessent interned with Jim Rogers, a co-founder of the Quantum Fund, after meeting him at a Yale career center event.